nathan-getchel/nathan-getchel.github.io/projects/rio-connect.md

   <img src="../img/rio-connect-profile.png" width="400" />
 </p>

 The images above show a couple of the pages of our site.
-On the left is the landing page, which is the root of the site.
+The first image shows the landing page, which is the root of the site.
 Whenever you navigate to rio-connect.com, you will end up here.
-On the right is my user page.
+The second image is my user page.
 Here, I can change my profile info, as well as see what clubs I've joined.
 For now, I have only joined Hui Ola Pono, the public health club.
 I can also click a link which will open my default email client and send a message to the club president.

 <p float="left">
   <img src="../img/rio-connect-clubs.png" width="400" />
   <img src="../img/rio-connect-editclub.png" width="400" />
 </p>

-Here on the left you can see the clubs section of my profile again, but now I have created my own club.
+In this first image you can see the clubs section of my profile again, but now I have created my own club.
 It is displayed much the same as the other club I joined, except it has an edit button since I am the owner of this club.
-On the right, you can see the page I am taken to if I click the edit button.
+In the second image, you can see the page I am taken to if I click the edit button.
 I can change the club's info or delete it entirely, as well as see a list of the members and kick any people out of the club if I so choose.
 Since I just created this fake club to demonstrate functionality, I am the only member, and I cannot kick myself because I am the owner.

 ## Other Notes